dhananjaypatkar/grafhir/README.md

 # grafhir
 This is an attempt to load FHIR R4 json files into a graph data model for running graph analytics to build applications for chronic care management, Population health etc.

+## Introduction
+Current set of artifacts, loads FHIR for multiple patients and runs similarity alogorithms on different dimensions.

 Current data loading is simple per patient.
 Here we link patient with conditions, encounters, medications, procedures, observations.
 ![](images/patient_clinical_graph.PNG)